 Recessed lighting, whether that's downlighting or LED strip lighting, is an efficient use of space that also offers useful ambient lighting across your room, however, if not handled well, they can be unsightly in a space.

-“Thanks to advances in technology, and an increasing desire for full controllability in our homes, Bluetooth-controlled lighting will start to become the norm," says Piero de Marchis, Director at Detail Lighting.
-"Advances in LED lighting, both in appearance and technology, mean that complete connectivity is more possible than ever before."
+“Thanks to advances in technology, and an increasing desire for full controllability in our homes, Bluetooth-controlled lighting will start to become the norm," says Piero de Marchis.
+"Advances in LED lighting, both in appearance and technology, mean that complete connectivity is more possible than ever before.

 "Bluetooth controls and receivers can now work in tandem with standard switches, so one touch of a fingertip on your smartphone can gently transform the ambience and mood of any specific area."